 Located at the heart of the Zoo, Café on the Commons is the Zoo’s primary food service location.
 This restaurant is open year round and serves fresh, healthy options such as fruit, salads with a variety of toppings, wraps, and healthier snacks and drinks.
 The Café has indoor and outdoor seating and is open during regular Zoo hours.

-Located next to the new Mistery Park near the center of the Zoo, Nana’s Gourmet Snack Shop features a selection of Nathan’s Hot Dogs, Gourmet Hamburgers, gourmet treats, healthy meal options and more.
-You’ll find everything you need for a quick lunchtime meal.
+Located next to MISTery Park near the center of the Zoo, the Gourmet Grill features a selection of Nathan’s hot dogs, gourmet burgers, gourmet treats, healthy meal options and more.
+Open for walk-up service during the warmer months of the year, you’ll find everything you need for a quick lunchtime meal.

-Located near the entrance/exit to Plains, the Westside Café presented by Red Gold is the perfect place to pick up a cool beverage or favorites like Donatos pizza, breadsticks and other treats.
+Located near the entrance/exit to Plains, the Westside Café presented by Red Gold is the perfect place to pick up a cool beverage or favorites like pizza, breadsticks and other treats.
+This location is open during the warmer months of the year.

 Need a refreshing frozen beverage to cool off on a hot day?
 Then make your way over to this seasonal location in Encounters where you’ll find multiple fruity flavors of ICEEs plus other drinks and snacks.